 Wondering how to make the most of all of the customization options that Zazzle designs have to offer?
 Here are our best tips for creating tip-top templates that will give your customers the most options for personalizing their purchases.

 1. Make your text or image elements template object

-When creating a design, you can make the most of your customer’s personalization experience by already marking each customizable image or text field as a template in our design tool.
+When creating a design, you can make the most of your customer’s personalization experience by already marking each customizable image or text layer as a template in our design tool.
 By making template objects, you’re making it even easier for your customer to make your design their own!
-On your product page, each field that your customer can edit will be immediately visible, without having to click on the “Customize it” button.
+On your product page, each design element that your customer can edit will be immediately visible, without having to click on the “Customize it” button.

-You can make a design element a template object with these easy steps:
+You can make a design element (a text layer or image layer) a template object with these easy steps:

 - Select the text field or image you would like to make a template